 Time to Choose An Apartment: What to Avoid

 What You See: This unit definitely needs a little love.
 Some of the paint is chipped, a couple sets of blinds need replacing, and you don’t know exactly where that smell is coming from.
 But the price is right!

-What You Could Get: If management seems unconcerned about leasing out an apartment that isn’t pristine, what else might they let slide?
-Even worse, you could face the choice of either paying out of pocket or living in undesirable conditions.
+What You Could Get: You could face the choice of either paying out of pocket or living in undesirable conditions.